Trading 212's 4.05% interest on cash explained (there's a catch)

-This information applies to the ‘Earn interest on cash’ option inside Trading 212’s Stocks & Shares ISA and Invest accounts.
-It does not apply to their Cash ISA— your funds there are protected.
+This information applies to the ‘Earn interest on cash’ option inside Trading 212’s stocks & shares ISA and Invest accounts.
+It does not apply to their cash ISA– your funds there are treated differently.

 • Interest requires opt-in and user agreement